dyno-might/dyno-might.github.io/_posts/2022-01-24-analogies.md

 description: "Five proposed rules to make sure you're using analogies for good"
 permalink: /analogies/
 background_color: rgb(17,96,85)
+excerpt: To fix the analogy, you'd need some bizarre scenario where during the party America had lots of fun and created lots of dirty dishes but also, like, discovered new partying methodology and new ways to use dishes so they are easier to wash?
 head: "<style>
 img{
     display:block;